YKamari/dsc-phase-1-project/README.md

 Toy Story 3 was also the only movie that is the highest earning both domestically and overseas in its release year.

+Looking also at the top 20 most profitable movies overall, we note that 65% are sequels inferring that they generally fetch more at the box office than stand alone original films or oiginal films related to a sequel (parent films) or possibly the result of higher sequel releases over the period.

 ![most profitabe movies per year](https://github.com/learn-co-curriculum/dsc-project-template/assets/133201112/f6cb697c-3de8-42e7-96a2-a189438aab25)

-Looking at the top 20 most profitable movies overall, we note that 65% are sequels inferring that they generally fetch more at the box office than stand alone original films or oiginal films related to a sequel (parent films) or possibly the result of higher sequel releases over the period.

 ![top 20 profitable movies per studio use also ww](https://github.com/learn-co-curriculum/dsc-project-template/assets/133201112/c9b13514-e770-46f6-a366-11926d4f430c)